IT-Labs/MyDesk-.Net/README.md

 ## Technologies

 This is .NET web API project that uses Entity Framework 6 to communicate with Azure SQL DB.
 Database will be automatically created, by executing EF migrations, upon application's first launch.
 Repository contains Azure pipeline scripts that can be used for setting up CI/CD on Azure.
-The application uses JWT tokens for authentication and authorization.
+The application uses JWT tokens for authentication/authorization.
+If application cannot be deployed on Azure, the SQL Server RDBMS should be used and application will use self-issued JWT tokens for authentication/authorization.

 ## Steps for running the application locally